-The warranty for the hardtop will be void if it is modified in any way.
-Additionally, if items like antennas, spotlights and other accessories are mounted improperly or in the wrong location, the warranty could be void.
-If you intend to add equipment or make modifications to the hardtop, you should contact your dealer or Everglades Customer Service to make sure the equipment you would like to add or the intended modification will not void the warranty.
+the warranty could be void.
+If you intend to add equipment or make modifications to the hard top, you should contact Everglades Customer Service or your dealer to make sure the equipment you would like to add or the intended modification will not void the warranty on the top.